|BROADSTONE BOOKS presents

 Book Critics Circle Award, the Library of Congress’ Bobbit National Prize, the Bollingen Prize, the

-Ruth Lilly Prize, and fellowships from the Guggenheim Foundation and the American Academy of Arts
+Ruth Lilly Prize, and fellowships from the Guggenheim Foundation and the American Academy of

-as the Genius Award.
+known as the Genius Award.
 He was inducted into the North Carolina Literary Hall of Fame in 2000.

 Alex Albright, a Graham, North Carolina native, is an associate professor of English and director of